rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 Let's get right down to an often-used action invoked by a complicated key combination: toggle full screen, which enables you to <strong>focus on your content</strong> rather than be distracted by buttons, menus, lists, etc.

-   PROTIP: To evaluate Mac developers, some interviewers ask "show me how you enter and exit Full Screen".
-This is because they assume that the most productive developers work with their hands on the keyboard.
-These are people who actually like the vi text editor.
-They make it so they don't need to waste time attention reaching for the mouse.

 Windows has its F12 key.
-Apple has Mac users do the equivalent of a double Summersault.
+Apple has Mac users do the equivalent of a double Summersault:

+   * control + command + F

 PROTIP: To toggle <strong>Full Screen view</strong> using the default configuration from Apple: while keeping your left forefinger on the F "home" key, reach with your left thumb to hold down the control key.
 This may hurt at first (until you get used to it).
 Try raising your hand
 Now, while keeping your right forefinger on the J "home" key, reach with your right thumb to hold down the command key on the right side of the Space Bar.
 Then you're in position to press F with your left forefinger.

 PROTIP: Repeated practice trains muscle memory so you can find the keys without the need to take your eyes off the screen.
 Do not make it a habit to look at the keyboard while you learn to do the routine, which includes getting your hands back to to "home row" with forefingers on F and J. (Like a Jedi Paduan in the Star Wars movies training blindfolded)

+   PROTIP: To evaluate Mac developers, some interviewers ask "show me how you enter and exit Full Screen".
+This is because they assume that the most productive developers work with their hands always on the keyboard.

+   This may be a generalization.
+But many top coders actually like the vi text editor.
+They make it so they don't need to waste time and attention reaching for the mouse.

    PROTIP: Some put tiny drops from a glue gun on strategic points on the keyboard so they can orient their finger in the dark.

-<a name="Hurts"></a>

 ## Switch Escape